 As noted above, the front of the plaque is not smooth but rather Les textured the surface and covered it with uneven brown paint.
 Form and color reinforce each other so that the surface of the plaque mimics the weather-stained cliff faces at Hopi.

-The ancients used this surface to paint and etch their designs.
+The ancients used the dark, weathered, surface of cliffs to paint and etch their designs.
 Les has recreated this surface on which to paint his modern petroglyphs.

 The painting on this plaque is like a a Joan Miro lithograph, setting abstract forms in space to form a pattern that attracts and pleases the eye.
 Solid, pointillist and spotted painting keep my eye energized.
 A circle contrasts with the square it encloses.
 A human-like figure raises its hands in praise, its gesture echoed by the white hand-like element in the upper-right corner of the plaque.
 The large white 8-shaped form and those horizontal eyeglasses strike me as goofy; the spots of color make me smile.
 That’s a lot of dimensions of appeal and yet these varied stimulations also play together to form a coherent canvas.